 Source: Thinai Paniyaram

-Thinai Paniyaram is a South Indian dumpling that can be made sweet or savory, depending on ingredients.
+Thinai Paniyaram is a South Indian dumpling that can be made sweet or savory, depending on the ingredients.
 This version by Preeti Tamilarasan introduces beets for a slightly sweet, earthy flavor and a gorgeous dark pink color.
 They’re spongy when served hot, with a slightly crispy outer layer.
 These dumplings are the perfect thing to take to school or work as a snack, or they can be enjoyed with a warm cup of tea.

 4. Sooji Halwa: Indian Semolina Dessert